likeich/quran.sh/_issues/trinity.md

     1. The context is about rebuking Christian beliefs.
     2. The rebuke is about associating others with Allah.
     3. The rebuke is about having 3 Gods, 2 equal to Allah.
+    4. Many scholarly translations translate the word to 'Trinity'.
-    4. This clearly is an attempted description of the Trinity.
+    5. This clearly is an attempted description of the Trinity.

 ## Why it Matters